johnsonjh/lzpack/README.md

 Pre‑compiled binaries are provided for **CP/M‑80** (8080 and Z80), **CP/M‑86**,
 **MS‑DOS** (8086/8088 real‑mode and 386 DPMI), **ELKS**, and **Windows** (both
 32‑ and 64‑bit versions).

-The CP/M‑80 builds also runs on **MSX‑DOS** (and so
-do the packed executables it generates).
+The CP/M‑80 builds also run on **MSX‑DOS** (and so do the packed executables they generate).

 **LZPACK**'s `-R` (restore) and `-L` (list) commands recognize both **LZPACK** and *PopCom!*‑packed files (as they use the same container and stream format),